 FogAtLas architecture & models

-Each Region (either Cloud or Fog) hosts Compute Nodes and offers External Endpoints (i.e. data sources like sensors or services offered by external frameworks).
+Each Region (either Cloud or Fog) hosts Compute Nodes and offers External Endpoints (i.e. data sources like sensors or services offered by external providers).
 Compute Nodes host Microservices that in turn compose the Applications.

-An Application is defined by a graph composed by Vertex and Data Flows.
-Vertex can be External Endpoints or Microservices whereas DataFlows represent edges connecting two vertices.
+An Application is defined as a graph.
+The vertices of this graph can be External Endpoints or Microservices whereas the edges are DataFlows.